steveblue/architect/ARTICLE.md

 ![](https://media.giphy.com/media/l3q2K5jinAlChoCLS/giphy.gif)

-You want me to build my JavaScript project with Java?

-Yes, Closure Compiler makes more performant bundles!

 To manually run the Closure Compiler application we can use arguments on the command line.

 ```
 java -jar ${jarPath} --flagFile ${confFile} --js_output_file ${outFile}
 ```

 That's it!
-In this tutorial we will take care of the mandatory steps 1 and 4, running the AOT compiler and closure compiler.
+In this tutorial we will take care of the mandatory steps 1 and 4, running the AOT compiler and optimizing a single bundle with Closure Compiler.

 In Build Angular like an Architect (Part 2) we add environments and optimize the bundle even more with @angular-devkit/build-optimizer.
 If you want a sneak peak at how this is done, [check out the Github repository](https://github.com/steveblue/architect/blob/master/build_tools/src/util.ts).